bchiang7/v4/content/featured/MovieEmpire/index.md

   - Netlify
 ---

-A movie app that allows you browse movies by movie categories and genres, add movies to favorites, wishlist movies, voice command powered by Alan AI, with light and dark theme.
+A movie app that allows you browse movies by categories and genres, add movies to favorites, wishlist movies, voice command powered by Alan AI, with light and dark theme.